 Prisoner of War

 A therapist once told me that when I left that home at the age of 17, I left a prisoner of war camp.
 When I told him his statement was ridiculous, he listed what I went through each day of my life as a child.
-On a daily basis, I was hit, yelled at, shaken, and nothing I did was right.
+On a daily basis, I was hit, yelled at, shaken, beaten with objects, and nothing I did was right.
 It-was-always-wrong.
 When I look at my life from that perspective things become clearer.
 This realization was the start of my recovery from a lifetime of abuse.
-Still, it was an uphill battle for decades afterwards.
+Still, it was an uphill battle for many years.